 Who is Taka?

-Takayuki Hayashi, as is called Taka in Europe, is currently a MA student in Traditional Irish Dance Performance at University of Limerick,
+Takayuki Hayashi, as is called Taka in Europe, graduated M.A. in Traditional Irish Dance Performance at University of Limerick,

 Born in 1973 in Japan, Japanese parents, he never danced until the age of 28.